icme/cme257-advanced-julia/hw/hw1.md

 ## Problem 2

 Implement the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) to compute the set of all primes less than an integer N. Using this, compute the sum of all primes less than 10000.
 Keep in mind that 1 is not a prime.
+Do not use any dedicated prime-testing functions in Julia like ``isprime()``.